ibm-cloud-docs/power-iaas/use-case-oracle.md

 If you are interested in the automation of deployment and management of Oracle RAC and Oracle database, refer to pages 190 to 213 in the [Using Ansible for Automation in IBM Power Environments Redbook](https://www.redbooks.ibm.com/redpieces/pdfs/sg248551.pdf) and watch this video on [Automating Oracle and AIX Installation with Ansible Tools](https://ibm.biz/Automating_Oracle_and_AIX_with_Ansible).

-To implement the Oracle Data Guard on Power Virtual Server instances that are hosted in different data centers, see [Oracle Disaster Recovery on IBM Power Virtual Server](https://www.ibm.com/downloads/cas/LOEM24KA).
+To implement Oracle Data Guard on Power Virtual Server instances that are hosted in different data centers, see [Oracle Disaster Recovery on IBM Power Virtual Server](https://www.ibm.com/downloads/cas/LOEM24KA).